The Villeroys settle in Paris

 After closing the Cremerie for 3 days

-Mum send the money to buy a new computer
+Mum send the money to buy one new computer

-Fnac electronics store provided us with a shopping card
+We found out that Fnac electronics store offered a shopping card

-making it possible to buy two new computers
+making it possible to buy two more computers

 payable in 24 monthly payments.

 The forth computer was found in front of a "poubelle" (trash can)

 It was not working, but with 4 computers

 the cybercafe looked less poor than with 3.

 One of our American Cybercafe clients